 Are we all equally self-aware?
 No, we’re not.
 Are we all equally in possession of a high IQ?
 No we are not.
 If those things give us value and we don’t share them equally, guess what just happened to the concept of human equality?
 It got thrown on the ash heap of history.

 That’s why pro-life Christians can answer the equality question.
 Our secular critics can’t.
 We can.
-What makes humans equal.
-Simply this, we all have the same human nature.
+What makes humans equal?
+Simply this: we all have the same human nature.
 And men and women, you had that human nature from the moment you began to exist.

-There’s only four differences between you the embryo and you the adult.
+There’s only four differences between you - the embryo - and you - the adult.
 And not one of those differences is a good reason for saying you could be killed then, but not now.
-And as Steven Schwartz points out, if you think of the acronym SLED, you’ll remember these four differences - size, level of development, environment (meaning where we’re located) and degree of dependency.
-Not one of those is a good reason for saying you had no value as an embryo, but you do today.
+And as Steven Schwartz points out, if you think of the acronym SLED, you’ll remember these four differences - size, level of development, environment - meaning where we’re located - and degree of dependency.
+Not one of those is a good reason for saying, “You had no value as an embryo, but you do today.”

 What about doctors who do fetal surgery?
-They remove the child mostly from the womb, do the surgery to fix a herniated diaphragm and then put the child back in the womb at 24 weeks to be born normally at 40.
+They remove the child mostly from the womb, do the surgery to fix a herniated diaphragm, and then put the child back in the womb at 24 weeks to be born normally at 40.
 Does that child go from being non-human to briefly being human, back to non-human again when it goes back to the womb?

-Size, level of development, environment, what about degree of dependency?
+Size, level of development, environment.
+What about degree of dependency?
 Sure, you depended on your mother, but since when does dependency on another human being mean that we can kill you?
 Conjoined twins will share each other’s vital organs, but we don’t intentionally kill them because they can’t live independent of one another.

 Size, level of development, environment, degree of dependency, think SLED.
 Those four differences are not good reasons for saying you could be killed then, but not now.

-Now I want you to take a journey into the future.
+Now, I want you to take a journey into the future.
 It is next Thanksgiving.
-You are at your Thanksgiving table and your neighbor is your guest and he does not support your pro-life view.
+You are at your Thanksgiving table, and your neighbor is your guest, and he does not support your pro-life view.
 In fact, your neighbor, who we will call James, is actually quite pro-abortion.

-And while you’re sitting there eating your turkey, he turns to you and says, “Now why are you pro-life?”
+And while you’re sitting there eating your turkey, he turns to you and says, “Now, why are you pro-life?”
 Here is how you’re going to answer him in one minute or less.
 And every one of you here will be able to do this.

 “James,” somebody time me, by the way.
-“James, I’m pro-life because the science of embryology says that from the earliest stages of development, you were a distinct living and whole human being.
-And you know what else, James, there's no essential difference between that embryo you once were and the adult you are today that would justify killing you back then.
+“James, I’m pro-life, because the science of embryology says that from the earliest stages of development, you were a distinct living and whole human being.
+And you know what else, James?
+There’s no essential difference between that embryo you once were and the adult you are today that would justify killing you back then.
 Differences of size, level of development, environment and degree of dependency are not good reasons for saying you could be killed then, but not now.”
 Did I get that done in a minute?
 Did anybody time me?
 Where did I come in on that?

-Thirty seconds!
+Scott: Thirty seconds?
 I think you need to give it up for me.
 That was pretty good.
 That was...

 What is our duty?
 We’ve answered the question, what is the unborn?
 The unborn is a distinct, living, whole human being.
 We’ve answered the question, what gives us value?
 It’s not our functions, which vary greatly.
 It’s that we all share the same human nature.
 So, what’s our duty in all this?
 Our duty is to love our unborn neighbor and his mother.
 And men and women, that won’t always be easy.

 In Luke chapter 10, Jesus tells the story of a man travelling from Jerusalem to Jericho.
 He’s beaten up and left for dead beside the road.
-Two religious leaders pass right on by and though they would’ve felt pity for the beating victim, they didn’t take pity.
-And Jesus said, that's not good enough.
-Only the Good Samaritan stepped up and took pity and Jesus said, that's what it means to love your neighbor.
+Two religious leaders pass right on by, and though they would’ve felt pity for the beating victim, they didn’t take pity.
+And Jesus said, “That’s not good enough.”
+Only the Good Samaritan stepped up and took pity and Jesus said, “That’s what it means to love your neighbor.”

 I want you to think of that family in England that stepped up and adopted that girl in 1940.
 In 1940, men and women, England was facing extinction.
 Hitler had Europe.
 We weren’t in the war.
-We were a long way from being in the war and we weren’t providing much help.
-Britain stood alone and it would’ve been very easy for that family to say to themselves, “Our food is being rationed.
+We were a long way from being in the war, and we weren’t providing much help.
+Britain stood alone, and it would’ve been very easy for that family to say to themselves, “Our food is being rationed.
 Our petrol is being rationed.
 We don’t even know if our nation’s going to survive.”

-No, that British spirit came out in them, that British spirit that says, we will do our duty and they stepped up and took that girl in, despite all terror, despite all challenges and they did it because it was the right thing to do.
+No, that British spirit came out in them, that British spirit that says, “We will do our duty.”
+And they stepped up and took that girl in, despite all terror, despite all challenges, and they did it because it was the right thing to do.

 You will face those who lash out at you for being pro-life.
 You will have people who do not like what you say, but your job is not to worry about whether you convinced them on the spot, though sometimes that will happen.
 Your job is not to worry about results.
 Your job is to step up, put a pebble in their shoe.
-Be a faithful ambassador for Jesus and let a sovereign God take your words and let those words wreak havoc in their hearts, for good.
+Be a faithful ambassador for Jesus, and let a sovereign God take your words, and let those words wreak havoc in their hearts, for good.
 And I’m calling on you, men and women, to step up this day and do your duty.
 We are all apologists now, and I invite you to join me in the trenches.
 Let’s together go out there and give ‘em heaven.
 God bless you.

-John: Scott Klusendorf on today’s "Focus on the Family" and Jim, you and I had the privilege of being part of that staff gathering here at Focus and we heard Scott deliver this really powerful message.
+John: Scott Klusendorf on today’s episode of Focus on the Family.
+And Jim, you and I were there for that staff gathering, and Scott delivered such a powerful message.

 On behalf of Jim Daly and the entire team, thanks for listening today to Focus on the Family.
-I’m John Fuller inviting you back as we once again help you and your family thrive.
+I’m John Fuller inviting you back as we once again help you and your family thrive in Christ.

 Do you find it difficult to articulate your stand on hot-button issues like abortion, cloning and embryo research?
 Scott Klusendorf shows you how to effectively make a case for the unborn.Buy Now